korningf/arch-ops/cloud-observability-telemetry.md

 # Telemetry

-No matter which observaibility suite or combined stackwe choose to use, it will work if we plug-in Otel-compliant collectors and harvesters.
+No matter which observability suite or combined stack we choose to use, it will work if we plug-in Otel-compliant collectors and harvesters.
 We currently use a combination of Cisco Splunk, Grafana / Prometheus, and cloud-native suites from Azure and AWS.
 These are all OTel-compliant.

 On top of the dashboard, we can wire-in more sophisticated analytics, for example with Power-BI and maybe some AI driven Big-Data analytics one day.